NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

     Outlier removal based on threshold.
 Points with triangulation error larger than this, if positive (measured in meters) will be removed from the cloud.
     Takes precedence over the above options.

+--triangulation-error-factor <float (default: 0)>
+    If this factor is positive, save the point cloud triangulation error to the 2-byte LAS intensity field by storing min(round(factor*error), 65535).
+Resulting values that equal 65535 should be treated with caution.

 --num-samples-for-outlier-estimation <integer (default: 1000000)>
     Approximate number of samples to pick from the input cloud to find the